FireDevelopment/Swing-Calendar/README.md

 `Events Folder:` Contains the file events.calendar, which stores all the events.

+`scr Folder:` The place where all the code is.

 Deleting the files in the folders or deleting the folders will break the calendar.